eleanor-clifford/ellie.clifford.lol/blog/0009-entropy-bingo/index.md

 bits (corresponding to the >8 billion people on the planet), you lose, and you have been deanonymised.
 If not, you win.
 For simplicity, we assume each piece of information is uncorrelated with the others.
-This isn't really true, but it's napkin maths anyway.
+This isn't really true, but it's napkin maths anyway.[^disc]

-*Disclaimer 1: I should point out that I do not claim to be an expert on anonymisation and deanonymisation, though it is a fascination of mine.
-Make your own decisions, and consider my suggestions carefully.
-Maybe one day I will be an expert, if that happens I'll remove this disclaimer :)*
+[^disc]: 2025-05-25: There used to be a disclaimer here about how I'm not an expert on anonymity.
+Nowadays, I know enough experts that if this post were completely wrong I'd probably have found out by now.
+Really I should have removed the disclaimer years ago, when someone told me the legendary [Ross Anderson](https://www.cl.cam.ac.uk/archive/rja14/) had once told them a very similar example...

 ## Example 1: convenience store